api-platform/docs/laravel/index.md

     }
 ```

-By doing so, API Platform will automatically handle links to that relation using your prefered format (JSON:API, JSON-LD etc)
+By doing so, API Platform will automatically handle links to that relation using your preferred format (JSON:API, JSON-LD, etc)
 and when we request a Book we obtain:

 ```json